microbit-foundation/microbit-swift-playgrounds/.github/issue_template.md

 A clear and concise description of what you expected to happen.

 **Screenshots/recordings**
-Add screenshots to help explain your problem.
-You can copy paste the screenshot or .gif in the github report.
+Add screenshots and recordings to help explain your problem.
+You can copy and paste the screenshot or screenrecording in the github report. (screen recordings will need to be in .gif format or attached as a .zip file)

 **iPad**
  - iOS Version